Bell Pottinger: Former employees

 In early October 2017, 19 former Bell Pottinger staff joined a new unit within London public affairs firm Pagefield, senior partners John Sunnucks and Tim Collins set up a new business called Vico Partners, and Alex Bloxham and Jamie Lyons joined MHP.
 Before the end of October, a further five ex-Bell Pottinger staff had joined Pagefield, with others going to agencies including FleishmanHillard Fishburn, FTI Consulting, Lansons and Tulchan Communications.

 In the meantime, the company's regional operations in the Far East and Middle East both split away from the parent firm.
 The 50-strong Far East business headquartered in Singapore, was rebranded as Klareco Communications (Klareco means "clarity" in Esperanto), following a management buyout led by Mark Worthington and Ang Shih Huei.
 Former chairman and co-founder Piers Pottinger resigned his position with immediate effect.
 On 20 November, City AM reported that BPME had been acquired by London-based Hanover Communications, adding 14 staff.

 In January 2017, former Bell Pottinger London partner Jonathan Lehrle founded Sans Frontieres Associates; former Bell Pottinger staff Jerome Hasler and Philip Peck joined him.

+In December 2017, Henderson was planning to launch a new business in 2018.
+In January 2018, J&H Communications Ltd (incorporated on 7 December 2017) was reported to be working for the prime minister of Turkey, and later for property tycoon Robert Tchenguiz.
+Henderson told PRWeek J&H would concentrate on "corporate, financial, brand, regulatory and reputation management" work.

 In March 2019, Geoghegan joined risk management and corporate communications consultancy Thoburns, which also employed Lambert.

 In June 2020, Consulum, founded by two former Bell Pottinger employees, Tim Ryan and Matthew Gunther Bushell, was appointed by the Hong Kong government to counter negative coverage of the territory in the international media.